w3f/polkadot-wiki/docs/learn/learn-statemint.md

 :::

-To create an asset on Statemint, you would need a deposit of 10 DOT and around 0.2 DOT for the metadata .
-Before you create an asset on Statemint, ensure that your Statemint account balance is more than 10.3 DOT, which should seamlessly account for the required deposits and transaction fees.
+To create an asset on Statemint, you would need a deposit of <RPC network="statemint" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/>
+and around <RPC network="statemint" path="consts.assets.metadataDepositBase" defaultValue={2006800000} filter="humanReadable"/> for the metadata
+.
+Before you create an asset on Statemint, ensure that your Statemint account balance is a bit more than the sum of those two deposits, which should seamlessly account for the required deposits and transaction fees.
 You can send DOT from a Polkadot account to a Statemint account using the teleport functionality.
 For instructions on teleporting DOT, check this [tutorial on Teleports](../learn/learn-teleport.md).